d365collaborative/d365fo.tools/docs/Invoke-D365LcsDatabaseExport.md

 schema: 2.0.0
 ---

-# Invoke-D365LcsDatabaseRefresh
+# Invoke-D365LcsDatabaseExport

 ## SYNOPSIS
-Start a database refresh between 2 environments
+Start a database export from an environment

 ## SYNTAX

 ```
-Invoke-D365LcsDatabaseRefresh [[-ProjectId] <Int32>] [[-BearerToken] <String>] [-SourceEnvironmentId] <String>
+Invoke-D365LcsDatabaseExport [[-ProjectId] <Int32>] [[-BearerToken] <String>] [-SourceEnvironmentId] <String>
- [-TargetEnvironmentId] <String> [[-LcsApiUri] <String>] [-SkipInitialStatusFetch] [<CommonParameters>]
+ [-BackupName] <String> [[-LcsApiUri] <String>] [-SkipInitialStatusFetch] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Start a database refresh between 2 environments from a LCS project
+Start a database export from an environment from a LCS project

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Invoke-D365LcsDatabaseRefresh -ProjectId 123456789 -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
+Invoke-D365LcsDatabaseExport -ProjectId 123456789 -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -BackupName "BackupViaApi" -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
 ```

-This will start the database refresh between the Source and Target environments.
+This will start the database export from the Source environment.
 The LCS project is identified by the ProjectId 123456789, which can be obtained in the LCS portal.
 The source environment is identified by the SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae", which can be obtained in the LCS portal.
-The target environment is identified by the TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
+The backup name is identified by the BackupName "BackupViaApi", which instructs the API to save the backup with that filename.
 The request will authenticate with the BearerToken "JldjfafLJdfjlfsalfd...".
 The http request will be going to the LcsApiUri "https://lcsapi.lcs.dynamics.com" (NON-EUROPE).

 ### EXAMPLE 2
 ```
-Invoke-D365LcsDatabaseRefresh -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e"
+Invoke-D365LcsDatabaseExport -SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae" -BackupName "BackupViaApi"
 ```

-This will start the database refresh between the Source and Target environments.
+This will start the database export from the Source environment.
 The source environment is identified by the SourceEnvironmentId "958ae597-f089-4811-abbd-c1190917eaae", which can be obtained in the LCS portal.
-The target environment is identified by the TargetEnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
+The backup name is identified by the BackupName "BackupViaApi", which instructs the API to save the backup with that filename.

 All default values will come from the configuration available from Get-D365LcsApiConfig.